 Insurance

-ISP shall maintain Public Liability insurance coverage during the term of this Agreement and for one (1) year thereafter, with limits of not less than INR 5 Crore.

-ISP shall maintain Professional Liability insurance coverage during the term of this Agreement and for one (1) year thereafter, with limits of not less than INR 5 Crore.

-ISP shall maintain worker’s compensation insurance coverage, medical insurance coverage, and any other employer related insurance coverage as required by relevant laws and regulations, that is applicable to the Services to be rendered hereunder.
+ISP shall maintain worker’s compensation insurance coverage, medical insurance coverage, and any other employer related insurance coverage as required by relevant & applicable laws and regulations, that is applicable to the ISP for the services due to be rendered hereunder.

 ISP must comply fully at all times with applicable national and international anti-bribery laws, including, without limitation, the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and applicable EU, OECD and Council of Europe anti-bribery rules.
 ISP will not offer, make, promise to make, or authorize the making of any gift or payment of money or anything of value either directly or indirectly for purposes of (a) influencing any act or decision of any government official or political party (or candidate thereof) (collectively, “Officials”); (b) inducing an Official to do or omit to do any act in violation of the lawful duty of that Official; or (c) inducing an Official to use influence with a non-U.S. government or instrumentality to facilitate ISP’s performance of its obligations under this Agreement.